 Every day we tell stories.
 When we’re recounting our Friday night adventures to a co-worker, or promising ourselves we’ll get to the housecleaning tomorrow, we’re telling stories.
 We use stories to make sense of the world around us, and to build relationships with each other.

 Oral history and oral testimony is one kind of story-telling.
-That's what makes conducting an oral history interview so unique; it's a one-chance opportunity to learn about history.
 The most common type of oral history you’ll find in the Archives of Lesbian Oral Testimony originated in the 1960s, a time when, in the global north, revolution was in the air.
 No longer content to inch their way toward social justice, young radicals sought to turn the world on its head.
 They rejected everything top-down, including histories that emphasized military, business, and government leaders as great nation builders.
 Instead, they wanted to talk about how labourers, immigrants, women, and racial minorities (to use the language of the time) were the real backbone of the nation.
 But how would they do that?
 Traditional archives where historians sift through records of the past seemed almost silent on those topics, and when everyday people were represented, it was usually from the perspective of elites.

 The gay and women’s liberation movement underwent a similar process of radicalization, and use the same creative methods to write themselves into history.
 Groundbreaking American studies like Coming Out Under Fire: The History of Gay Men and Women in World War Two and Boots of Leather, Slippers of Gold: The History of a Lesbian Community hit the bookshelves and readers were exposed to a whole new way of thinking about the past.